What is my trash / recycling / bulky waste pick up day?

 They can be found on our recycling resources page.

-Because of laws regulating freon, Waste Management will not pick up your refrigerator unless it has been tagged “freon removed” by a certified technician.
+Because of laws regulating freon, Republic Services will not pick up your refrigerator unless it has been tagged “freon removed” by a certified technician.
 Appliance repair shops offer this service.
 You will have to check the Yellow Pages or Google to find a certified appliance technician to do the freon removal.
-Once the freon has been properly removed and the refrigerator tagged, Waste Management will pick it up as bulk waste.
+Once the freon has been properly removed and the refrigerator tagged, Republic Services will pick it up as bulk waste.
 But remember -- it is better to recycle appliances than to send them to the landfill.

 Does Lewisville operate a City landfill where residents can dispose of trash and other materials?